xxs3315/mbl/README.md

 ## 📖 User Guide

 ### Creating Page Layouts
-1. Drag elements from the left component panel to the canvas
+1. Drag elements from the top component panel to the canvas
 2. Use the right property panel to configure element styles
 3. Set element dimensions, alignment, fonts, and other properties